stacksgov/resources/interviews/interview-007.md

         *   Fund the people who will build the tools around it, including the protocol itself
 *   Any final thoughts?
     *   I never talked about governance before, I really enjoyed this!
     *   I’m excited about this and how it will move forward!

+# General Resources

+See [Stakeholder Interviews](https://stacksgov.github.io/resources/#/interviews/) for the list of one-of-one interviews.

+See [Stacks Governance Resources](https://stacksgov.github.io/resources/) for additional information related to governance of the Stacks blockchain.